Our guide to evacuation chairs

 For a multitude of reasons.
-For example, the Regulatory Reform Order (RRO) 2005 highlights the responsibility of evacuation lies with the occupants of the building to be able to evacuate safely.
+For example, legislation highlights the responsibility of evacuation lies with the occupants of the building to be able to evacuate safely.
 If you have anybody on your premises with mobility impairment or have made your property accessible to those with mobility impairment, you are required to review evacuating those people safely in the event of an emergency.

 Contact Safety Chair Click here and we will organise a suitable time and date to visit you and complete a free site assessment.

 As part of our ‘Safety Assessment Process’ we look to include the individuals involved in any PEEP or GEEP so you can see the equipment doing what it does best.

 It is a legal requirement for a business and its building to provide adequate evacuation procedures for both mobility impaired and abled bodied occupants/staff/visitors in an emergency.

 An evacuation chair helps support the safe evacuation of an individual to a point of ultimate safety.
 At its core an evacuation chair should help negotiate stairs in an emergency evacuation.
 It should require minimal personnel to operate.
 Our Safety Chairs are easy to use and require minimum effort.

 Our EV-4000 model carries up to 200kg.
 However, if you require the ability to support a larger weight our EV-7000 chair carries up to 230 kg

 The Safety Chair is designed with situations like this in mind.
 Our EV8000 will even control descent and ascent with its Power Track System.

 Evacuation mats are seen as a valid alternative.
 However, they require a lot more human resource to move a person and trigger many manual handling requirements and subsequent training.

 Is it difficult to use?